Computing upper bounds for the packing density of congruent copies of a convex body: Computations for pentagon packings

 This problem is a feasibility problem, and for this reason the solver will return a solution that is strictly feasible, i.e., a solution in which the solution matrices are \textit{positive definite}, if one can be found.

 In this way, we manage to obtain a solution of Problem~A having objective value close to what the optimal value is supposed to be, in which each matrix has a minimum eigenvalue around~$10^{-6}$, whereas the constraints are satisfied up to an absolute error of~$10^{-9}$.
 By projecting the solution obtained onto the affine subspace generated by constraints~\eqref{eq:f-coeff-zero}, \eqref{eq:f-coeff-real}, \eqref{eq:non-pos}, and~\eqref{eq:normal}, using double-precision floating-point arithmetic, we manage to drop the absolute error to~$10^{-22}$, while not changing much the minimum eigenvalues of the solution matrices.
+We give the matrices $Q^{00}, Q^{10}, Q^{05}, Q^{15}$ parametrizing function $f$ in Figure~\ref{fig:function}.

 So the approach detailed by de Laat, Oliveira, and Vallentin~\cite{LaatOV} applies.
 Namely, since the minimum eigenvalues of the solution matrices are big compared to the absolute errors, we may be sure that by changing the solution matrices slightly, we may ensure that the constraints are satisfied, thus obtaining a truly feasible solution, without significantly changing the objective value.
 Notice that we do not need to carry out this change in practice, it suffices to know that it can be done.